nicthegreatest/MilkDrop3/README.md

 This project is currently undergoing a significant refactoring effort to port the original Windows/DirectX codebase to a modern, cross-platform C++ application that can be compiled and run on Linux using OpenGL.

-The core rendering pipeline has now been implemented using OpenGL.
-This includes the rendering of the audio-reactive waveform, custom shapes, and sprites.
-The menu system is now fully functional with text rendering, and the shader-based rendering effects for presets have been implemented.
+The menu system is now visible and functional, with correct text rendering and navigation.
+The "Next Preset" and "Previous Preset" menu items now correctly cycle through presets.
+Presets can be loaded, and the application attempts to render them, although a black screen is currently displayed after loading a preset, with no errors in the console.
+The `plugins/MilkDrop2/presets` directory is now included in the build process.

 ## Building and Running